-Research and development expenses are related to developing meter and electrochemical cell platform technologies.
 Research and development expenses consist of costs associated with research activities, as well as costs associated with our product development efforts, including pilot manufacturing costs.
 Research and development expenses include:

-- consultant and employee related expenses, which include consulting fees, salary and benefits; - · materials and consumables acquired for the research and development activities; - · external research and development expenses incurred under agreements with third party organizations and universities; and - facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation of leasehold improvements and equipment and laboratory and other supplies.
+- consultant and employee related expenses, which include consulting fees, salary and benefits; - materials and consumables acquired for the research and development activities; - external research and development expenses incurred under agreements with third party organizations and universities; and - facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation of leasehold improvements and equipment and laboratory and other supplies.